certara/pyDarwin/docs/Options.rst

 In terms of options priority, ``pyDarwin`` loads options.json, then system_options.json, then merges those two together so values from system_options overwrite the original ones.
 After that, all default values are applied, and resulting options values are used.

 .. note::
    When running models on a grid, individual models are run on different nodes (in different environments).
-You must ensure that you either override settings on every node, or, don't override it at all.
+You must ensure that you either override settings on every node, or don't override it at all.